 Avoid Models Too Big or Too Small for Your Home

-4 Ways to Reduce Long-Term Costs
+Four Ways to Reduce Long-Term Costs

-When you install a new furnace, you have the opportunity to maximize efficiency across its entire life span.
+When you install a new furnace, you have the chance to maximize efficiency across its entire life span.
 We’d like to share a few tips for getting the most from your new gas furnace.

 - Regularly Clean or Replace the Filter: A furnace’s air filter should be cleaned or replaced according to the manufacturer.
-This keeps dirt and grime away from delicate components and improves the furnace’s overall health.
+This keeps dirt and grime from affecting delicate components and improves the furnace’s overall health.

 - Invest in a Smart Thermostat: One of the best ways to care for your furnace is through optimizing its heating schedule.
 A smart thermostat learns from your comfort preferences and ensures balanced comfort, even when you’re away from home.